 First comprehensive survey of the markhor (Capra falconeri), the largest goat in the world, triggers declaration of Kazinag National Park, expansion of Hirpora Wildlife Sanctuary and notification of Tatakuti Wildlife Sanctuary in Jammu and Kashmir.

 Played a supportive role to the Indian government in its fight against re-opening the ivory trade at CITES, ensuring several years without ivory trade.

 Played a key role in building the only global intergovernmental forum on tigers - the Global Tiger Forum.

 Assisted in expanding India's protected area network by getting new reserves demarcated in Jammu and Kashmir, Tamil Nadu and Maharashtra.

 Highlighted snares as killers of tigers and their prey in southern India and assisted in India's first anti-snare walks in Bandipur Tiger Reserve in Karnataka.

 Conducted India's first private-public restoration of a degraded coral reef in Mithapur in Gujarat.

 Eradicated the dancing bear tradition in India and rehabilitated Kalandars in four states.

-Played a key role in a campaign in the north-east to conserve Amur falcons, which were being hunted in the tens of thousands.
+Played a key role in 4 a campaign in the north-east to conserve Amur falcons, which were being hunted in the tens of thousands.

-Successfully

-demonstrated the use

-of mass capture as a

-method of translocation

-and reintroduction of

-eastern swamp deer in
+Successfully demonstrated the use of mass capture as a method of translocation and reintroduction of eastern swamp deer in Assam.

-Assam.

-Worked with the Uttarakhand Forest Department to free the Chilla Motichur corridor of human habitation through voluntary relocation of Khand Gaon II and enabled secure passage for elephants and other wildlife in Rajaji Tiger Reserve, thus maintaining the Rajaji-Corbett elephant population as a single entity.
-Secured the vital Thirunelli-Kudrekote corridor in Wayanad, Kerala, through the voluntary relocation of four villages - the first elephant corridor secured through human relocation in India - and had the vacated lands legally notified as forest land.
-OUR PROJECTS (2024) We run over 40 conservation projects - from the Pir Panjal mountains in Kashmir to the mangrove forests of Kannur, Kerala; from Asiatic black bear forests in Arunachal Pradesh to whale shark pupping areas off the Gujarat coast.
+00 Worked with the Uttarakhand Forest Department to free the Chilla Motichur corridor of human habitation through voluntary relocation of Khand Gaon II and enabled secure passage for elephants and other wildlife in Rajaji Tiger Reserve, thus maintaining the Rajaji-Corbett elephant population as a single entity.

+Secured the 4 vital Thirunelli-Kudrekote corridor in Wayanad, Kerala, through the voluntary relocation of four villages - the first elephant corridor secured through human relocation in India - and had the vacated lands legally notified as forest land.